Aaron Martin Cypess, M.D., Ph.D., M.M.Sc.

 Obesity develops when energy intake exceeds energy expenditure.
 This disruption of energy balance develops from a combination of increased drive to take in food and a decrease in energy expenditure.
 In the classical view, adipose tissue itself was considered as a passive recipient, acting as a storage depot for the excess calories, rather than an active component of disease.

-The most recent strategic plan of the NIDDK states that we must “Determine whether human brown fat plays a major role in energy balance, and explore pharmacologic or environmental (temperature) approaches to manipulate brown fat activity to uncouple excess nutrient intake from energy storage in white fat tissue.”
-It is our hope that our research effots will contribute specifically toward achieving this goal.
+The most recent strategic plan of the NIDDK states that we must “Determine whether human brown fat plays a major role in energy balance and explore pharmacologic or environmental (temperature) approaches to manipulate brown fat activity to uncouple excess nutrient intake from energy storage in white fat tissue.”
+It is our hope that our research efforts will contribute specifically toward achieving this goal.

 Need for Further Study

-BAT may contribute to three different facets of human physiology - energy balance, fuel utilization, and the regulation of metabolism.
-Answering the following three questions is the ultimate goal of our research:
+BAT and the organs it communicates with may contribute to three different facets of human physiology - energy balance, fuel utilization, and the regulation of metabolism.
+Answering the following questions is the ultimate goal of our research:

 - To what extent does adult human BAT contribute to increased energy expenditure?

-- What is the intracellular response of human brown adipocytes to adrenergic stimulation, and how could this impact whole-body glucose and triglyceride metabolism?
+- What are the intracellular and tissue responses of human brown and white adipocytes to adrenergic stimulation, and how could this impact whole-body glucose and triglyceride metabolism?

-- How does activated human BAT interact with other tissues as an endorince organ?
+- How does activated human BAT and WAT interact with other tissues as endocrine organs?

 - Assistant Professor of Medicine, Harvard Medical School, 2010-2014